DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 		- Crystal Barrage icon
 - Make / find placeholder textures / materials for any untextured assets that are currently in the game.
 	- In the event that any of the ACTUAL textures are not done, these should look good enough to be presentable.
+- Make sure the visuals of all levels in the game are visually consistent
+	- Crystal blueprints
+	- Particle effects
+	- Lighting

 #### Sound
 - Footstep sounds